 - Warm milk and crumble the saffron into it.
 Allow the saffron to infuse the milk for at least ten minutes, stirring occasionally.

-- Grind cardamom seeds to a coarse powder.
+- Grind the cardamom seeds to a coarse powder.

-- Sift the jaggery into the yoghurt and mix until jaggery has dissolved.
-Add the saffron, milk, ground cardamom, pistachio and almond and mix well.
+- Sift the grated jaggery into the yoghurt and mix until it has dissolved.
+Add the saffron, milk, ground cardamom, pistachio and almond.
+Mix well.